- Bats Right, Throws Right

 - Born May 9, 1976 in Grand Junction, CO USA

-Jim Serrano was drafted in the 18th round (534th overall pick) by the Montreal Expos in the 1998 draft.
-Serrano debuted with the A Vermont Expos of the New York-Penn League, and went 0-0 with 5 saves a 1.17 ERA in 7 games, before being promoted to the A Cape Fear Crocs of the South Atlantic League where he finished going 2-0 with 3 saves and a 3.65 ERA in 15 games.
-He played with the A Jupiter Hammerheads of the Florida State League in 1999, where he went 8-5 with 8 saves and a 2.13 ERA in 44 games, and also went 43.2 consecutive innings without a earned run scored against him, which was the longest streak in the minors that year.
+Jimmy Serrano was drafted in the 18th round (534th overall pick) by the Montreal Expos in the 1998 amateur draft.
+Serrano debuted with the Class A Vermont Expos of the New York-Penn League, and went 0-0 with 5 saves a 1.17 ERA in 7 games, before being promoted to the Cape Fear Crocs of the South Atlantic League where he finished going 2-0 with 3 saves and a 3.65 ERA in 15 games.
+He played with the Jupiter Hammerheads of the Florida State League in 1999, where he went 8-5 with 8 saves and a 2.13 ERA in 44 games, and also went 43 2/3 consecutive innings without a earned run scored against him, which was the longest streak in the minors that year.
 In 2000, Serrano played with the AA Harrisburg Senators, where he went 4-5 with 16 saves and a 4.20 ERA in 55 games.
-Serrano opened the 2001 season with the Senators, and went 6-3 with 20 saves and a 2.18 ERA in 47 games, and had 12.28 strikeouts/per 9 innings before being promoted to the AAA Ottawa Lynx, where he finished with a 0-1 record with 0 saves and a 4.50 ERA in 9 games.
+Serrano opened the 2001 season with the Senators, and went 6-3 with 20 saves and a 2.18 ERA in 47 games, and had 12.28 strikeouts per 9 innings before being promoted to the AAA Ottawa Lynx, where he finished with a 0-1 record with 0 saves and a 4.50 ERA in 9 games.

 Serrano was traded to the New York Mets on March 24, 2002 with outfielder Jason Bay for infielder Lou Collier, and pitched with the AAA Norfolk Tides, going 8-6 with 3 saves and a 4.01 ERA in 53 games.
-He opened the 2003 season with the Tides, going 1-2 with 0 saves and a 2.39 ERA in 27 games before being traded to the Kansas City Royals on July 5.
+He opened the 2003 season with the Tides, going 1-2 with 0 saves and a 2.39 ERA in 27 games before being traded to the Kansas City Royals on July 5th.
 He finished the season out with the AAA Omaha Royals, going 3-2 with 3 saves and a 3.21 ERA in 19 games.
-Serrano began the 2004 season with the Omaha Royals, but struggled going 1-1 with a 5.01 ERA in 16 games, and was demoted to the AA Wichita Wranglers where he became a starter and went 3-1 with a 1.96 ERA in 11 games.
-He made his major league debut with the Royals on August 7, and went 1-2 with a 4.68 ERA in 10 games/5 starts in what would be his only major league season.
+Serrano began the 2004 season with Omaha, but struggled going 1-1 with a 5.01 ERA in 16 games, and was demoted to the AA Wichita Wranglers where he became a starter and went 3-1 with a 1.96 ERA in 11 games.
+He made his major league debut with the major league Royals on August 7th, and went 1-2 with a 4.68 ERA in 10 games (5 starts) in what would be his only major league season.

-Serrano was granted free agency by the Royals at the end of the 2004 season, and signed with the Oakland Athletics on November 15.
-He opened the 2005 season with the AAA Sacramento River Cats going 4-4 with a 3.75 ERA in 12 games, though was released by the A's and was later picked up by the Cincinnati Reds on July 2, and went 8-3 with a 3.91 ERA in 16 games with the AAA Louisville Bats.
-The Boston Red Sox invited Serrano to spring training on February 1, 2006, and optioned him to the AAA Pawtucket Red Sox and went 4-5 with a 2.50 ERA in 13 games before being acquired by the SK Wyverns of the Korea Baseball Organization
+Serrano was granted free agency by the Royals at the end of the 2004 season, and signed with the Oakland Athletics on November 15th.
+He opened the 2005 season with the AAA Sacramento River Cats going 4-4 with a 3.75 ERA in 12 games, but was released by the A's and was later picked up by the Cincinnati Reds on July 2nd.
+He went 8-3 with a 3.91 ERA in 16 games with the AAA Louisville Bats.
+The Boston Red Sox invited Serrano to spring training on February 1, 2006, and optioned him to the AAA Pawtucket Red Sox.
+He went 4-5 with a 2.50 ERA in 13 games before being acquired by the SK Wyverns of the Korea Baseball Organization